Dr. Allen’s Rules for AI Use in Scholarship

 “Collaborative intelligence is defined as the integration of people, teams, and technology to bring together their knowledge, skills, and resources, enabling innovative problem-solving, effective decision-making, and enhanced creativity by harnessing their complementary strengths.”
 Allen, 2024

-The content below is parallel to advice I would have given students for the last decade(s), but is updated to cover the latest technology of artificial intelligence (AI) systems.
+The content below is similar to advice I would have given students over the past decade(s), but it has been updated to cover the latest artificial intelligence (AI) technologies.

 All submitted work (including process work, drafts, brainstorming materials, and final submissions) must be created by the students themselves.
 Whether working individually or collaboratively, as outlined in the assignment instructions, all contributions must reflect the genuine effort of the student(s) involved.